noevazz/big_o_python/README.md

     return x+y
 ```

-What matters in O(1) is that it takes a constant number of steps.
+Adding bigger numbers may take more physical time, bu what matters in O(1) is that it takes a constant number of operations.

 ## Logarithmic Time